Apple TV 4K vs. Fire TV Cube (Gen 2): What about Firestick?

 Apple TV 4K

-Apple TV HD is $149 and an amazing device, but it doesn’t play 4K content.
+Get Apple TV HD for $30 less.
+It's a great device, but it doesn’t play 4K content.

 Fire TV Cube